sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/create-repos/repo_sync/repo_sync.md

  SOURCEID TARGETID addmembers

 ```
-8. If  you want to update existing local repos to reflect any changes, ensuring synchronization with the source Artifactory you can run:
+13. If  you want to update existing local repos to reflect any changes, ensuring synchronization with the source Artifactory you can run:
 ```
 python repo_sync.py --source-url $SOURCE --source-token $TOKEN1 \
                     --target-url $TARGET --target-token $TOKEN2 \
                     update_local_repos --max-workers 4
 ```
-9. Similarly create or modify the remote repos in target using:
+14. Similarly create the remote repos in target using:
 Note: the remote repos in the target will be created with empty i.e "" passwword.
 ```bash
 # Create repositories without environment